Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Agnostic Online Multi-label Learning

 \end{theorem} To prove this theorem we will use the idea of reduction to realizable learning \citep{hanneke2023multiclass}.
-For any subset of size at most $\LDK(\cH)$ we create a mistake-known SOA that only keeps in its history that subset.
-We aggregate SOAs over all such subsets to create a set of experts that give advice on which label to predict.
-We then use the advice given by experts to make a prediction.
-Observe that in contrast to the classic setting of prediction with expert advice, the learner will know the expert, i.e., the SOA, have made a mistake only if we follow its advice.
-We know that the mistake-known SOA needs to know whether it has made a mistake in the past while they lack this knowledge in rounds that they did not recommend the predicted label.
-Although this may seem to render the above-mentioned approach impossible, we will see that the only thing we require is that one of the SOAs will make a mistake only on the subset it has in its history and we can execute the SOAs by always feeding them a mistake bit of $1$.
+For any subset $I\subseteq [T]$ of size at most $\LDK(\cH)$, we create a mistake-known SOA (Algorithm~\ref{alg:mistake-known-SOA} in Appendix~\ref{pf_realizable_online}) that makes a prediction solely based on the instances in $I$ observed so far, i.e., the memory of SOA will only contain instances from $I$.
+We aggregate the SOAs over all such subsets to create a set of experts that advise prediction.
+Unlike the setting of prediction with expert advice, the learner knows an expert made a mistake only if it follows its advice.
+However, executing the mistake-known SOA requires knowing whether its predictions were mistakes in every past round, which is unavailable in rounds where its recommended label is not predicted by the learner.

-The more important challenge of the lack of full information brings is that classic tools for prediction with expert advice rely on knowing for every expert their mistake history.
-Therefore, we will rely on the tools from the partial feedback setting studied in the bandit literature.
+The above may render the suggested approach impossible.
+The good news is that when the problem is reduced to realizable learning, we only rely on the fact that there exists a subset $I^*$ of size at most $\LDK$ from the realizable subset of data with the following property: $I^*$ exactly equals the set of mistakes that the SOA defined on $I^*$ will make on the realizable subset of data.
+Therefore, this SOA should be executed with a mistake bit of $1$ for every round in its history.
+In other words, executing every expert with mistake bit of $1$ guarantees the existence of one with ``small'' number of mistakes.

+Moreover, since information in the feedback is partial we cannot apply the classic tool from the setting of prediction with expert advice.
+Hence, we borrow tools from the bandits literature.